sudhirkumarojhaa/SimpleUIReact/README.md

-# SimpleUIReact
+# WebTemplate
-Simple UI page with react, no functionalities.
+Webtemplate UI page with react, no functionalities.